srinivasreddy/blog/content/about.md

 1. Django
 2. Ipython
-3. pytest
+3. Pytest
 4. CPython - (Python programming language).
 5. Rust - Programming language.
-6. MongoMock - In-memory mocking library for MongoDB with minimal feature set.
+6. MongoMock - In-memory mocking library for MongoDB with a minimal feature set.
 7. Cargo - Rust package manager.
 8. Pandas - Python data manipulation library.

-And the projects i have created, you can find the list [here](https://srinivasreddy.dev/projects)
+And the projects I have created, you can find the list [here](https://srinivasreddy.dev/projects)

 If you have a consulting gig(s), You can always contact me at thatiparthysreenivas@gmail.com.